mwsohn/pwr.jl/README.md

 squared test (pwr.ChisqTest()), one-way ANOVA (pwr.AnovaTest(), standard normal distribution (pwr.NormTest()), pearson correlation (pwr.RTest()), proportions (pwr.PTest(), pwr.TwopTest(), pwr.Twop2nTest())).

 `plot` is implemented using Plots.jl package.
 The default backend is `gr()`.
-When you want to modify the plot or save the plot into a graphics file, first include `using Plots`.
+When you want to modify the plot or save the plot into a graphics file, first use `Plots`.

 #### Examples